-The SSPC QP 2 certification is a nationally-recognized program that evaluates the capabilities of industrial paint contractors on their ability to safely remove and properly manage hazardous coating material in the field.
-These standards are considered the MINIMUM level of service and quality.
+The SSPC QP 2 certification is a nationally-recognized program that evaluates the capabilities of industrial/marine paint contractors on their ability to safely remove and properly manage hazardous coating material in the field.
+These standards are defined as the minimum level of service and quality.

 QP 2 builds on the standards and guidelines of QP 1 to further qualify the industrial contracting company in hazardous paint removal operations.
 Since QP 1 certification is a prerequisite for QP 2, certification for both can be completed at the same time.

 Purchase the QP 2 standard here.

 To be certified by SSPC, industrial contractors must demonstrate competence in these key areas:

 - Technical capabilities related to hazardous paint removal